VigneshPasupathy/gadm-map-explorer/README.md

 ---

-# GADM India District Map

-Interactively explore GADM data using Streamlit, and Folium.
+# Motivation

+The GADM (Database of Global Administrative Areas) dataset provides detailed administrative boundaries data for countries and their subdivisions globally.
+This comprehensive dataset is available in common GIS file formats like shapefiles, GeoPackage, and GeoJSON.

+This repo aims to explore and work with the GADM dataset, utilizing its administrative boundaries information for various geospatial analyses and visualizations.

 ## Features

 - Select districts
-- Customize map style
+- Customize map style (Original, Outline)
 - Add markers
 - Adjust map size
+- Export PNG

 ## Supported Countries
 - India